Event-based webhook flow

 Upon receiving a webhook event, your CRM system should perform the following actions:

-) and fetch the latest data for the corresponding entity. - Acknowledge Request: respond to the webhook event with a 200 HTTP status code and an empty JSON response to acknowledge successful reception.
+- Acknowledge Request Immediately: respond to the webhook event with a 200 HTTP status code and an empty JSON response to acknowledge successful reception.
+This must be done as quickly as possible (within a few seconds) to prevent timeouts and automatic retries from TheFork system.

 {